FAIR Insurance Claim Guide

 Use a claim appraiser when the file needs more than a receipt

-A receipt, auction result, old appraisal, or photo inventory may help, but it is not always enough for an active insurance file.
-A claim appraiser is useful when the carrier, adjuster, broker, policyholder, or attorney needs a clear valuation basis tied to the item and the claim context.
+A receipt, auction result, old appraisal, or photo inventory may help, but it is not always enough for an active claim.
+A claim appraiser is useful when the carrier, adjuster, broker, policyholder, or attorney needs a clear valuation basis tied to the item and loss context.

 • Use one when the insurer asks for replacement-value support, post-loss condition analysis, or documentation beyond purchase price.